 Different types of impacts for agricultural advisory services.
-The direct impacts of agricultural advisory services are those that affect the beneficiary of the service, the farm, non-agricultural activities, and the family.
+The direct impacts of agricultural advisory services are those that affect the beneficiary of the service the farm non-agricultural activities of the service, the farm, non-agricultural activities, and the family.
 Indirect impacts affect non-members, the FO, institutions, and value chains connected with the direct beneficiaries.